;

 Post | June 2, 2023

 At Close Up, building civic proficiency and comprehension is at the heart of everything we do.
 Learn more about how we support students, teachers, and civic literacy through our programs, professional development, curriculum, and classroom resources.
-On May 3, the Department of Education’s National Center for Education Statistics released its civics and U.S. history data […]
+On May 3, the Department of Education’s National Center for Education Statistics released its civics and U.S. history […]

 Post | March 8, 2023